ResetXPDR/MSFS_AutoFPS/README.md

  - You can have MSFS2024_AutoFPS by kayJay_1c6b and either MSFS2020_AutoFPS or MSFS_AutoFPS installed at the same time, but you can only run one of them at a time.

 I am new to this app/MSFS, or I don't care for all this technical jargon.
 What is the simplest way to use this app to make my MSFS experience better?
+- Leave your relevant MSFS settings (TLOD, OLOD and Cloud Quality) set as you normally would without this app,
 - Start the app before you load your flight,
 - Leave Use Expert Settings unchecked,
 - Pick what type of flight you are doing via the radio buttons ie. either VFR (GA aircraft) or IFR (airliners),